parpalak/rose/README.md

 This method requires the stemmer since it takes into account the morphology and highlights all the word forms.
 By default, words are highlighted with italics.
 You can change the highlight template by calling `$finder->setHighlightTemplate('<b>%s</b>')`.

-Snippets are small text fragments containing found words that are displayed at a search result page.
+Snippets are small text fragments containing found words that are displayed at a search results page.
 Rose processes the indexed content and selects best matching sentences.

 ```php
 use S2\Rose\Entity\ExternalContent;